-As for the cultural context, ninety percent of the population of the Mexican Americans transferred to the impoverished areas of Mexico in the 20th century (De Luca et al, 2003).
-This is the initial movement in the history.
-The second phase of immigration happened when the American government permitted the Mexican workers to replace the Americans who joined the armed forces (De Luca et al, 2003).
-However, it should be noted that United States have a very diverse population and citizens.
+As for the cultural context, ninety percent of the population of Mexican Americans transferred to the impoverished areas of Mexico in the 20th century (De Luca et al, 2003).
+This is the initial movement in history.
+The second phase of immigration happened when the American government permitted Mexican workers to replace the Americans who joined the armed forces (De Luca et al, 2003).
+However, it should be noted that the United States has a very diverse population and citizens.
 It is regarded as a melting pot of various races and ethnicity blending in this country coming up with their own culture (De Luca et al, 2003).
-At present there is a boundary between Mexico and United States (Updike, 2013).
-Political tension is currently transpiring due to different beliefs and ideologies of the leaders.
-The concern of the border turns out to be a lasting problem for the citizens of both countries (Updike, 2013).
+At present, there is a boundary between Mexico and the United States (Updike, 2013).
+Political tension is currently transpiring due to the different beliefs and ideologies of the leaders.
+The concern about the border turns out to be a lasting problem for the citizens of both countries (Updike, 2013).
 The border has created a big impact on the biological and physical systems given the priorities in the socioeconomic aspect.
-From this, many of the writers tend to contest the concept that United States is a melting pot of different cultures since they claim that conflicts among different races still happen which is highly far from that claims that there is the blending of various cultures.
+From this, many of the writers tend to contest the concept that the United States is a melting pot of different cultures since they claim that conflicts among different races still happen which is highly far from the claims that there is a blending of various cultures.

 Gist and Close Reading of the Text

 This work is important because it portrayed the issue between the Mexicans and Americans during that time which may still be easy to relate to up to the present.
-It is of no secret that Trump would like to build a wall between America and Mexico and the issue on discrimination is suddenly appearing again with the new president on the lead.
-The immigrants who will be able to read his work will be able to relate with the message of the poem.
-This is because despite the claimed fairness and equality in the nation, there are still incidences of racism and discrimination.
+It is no secret that Trump would like to build a wall between America and Mexico and the issue of discrimination is suddenly appearing again with the new president in the lead.
+The immigrants who will be able to read his work will be able to relate to the message of the poem.
+This is because, despite the claimed fairness and equality in the nation, there are still incidences of racism and discrimination.
 This is not only on the end of the Mexicans but also other immigrants who have faced difficulties with the way the natives treat them.

 The emphasis on the use of humor in delivering the meaning of the text was highlighted as well since through this technique, the impact was rendered in a way that one will least expect.
 The lightness of the delivery will lure the readers until they get to realize how heavy the message is.
 The employee and boss relationship are apparently among the issue leading to a higher level issue – discrimination and racism.
 If the Mexican illegal workers will be caught, they will be taken by the border patrol and Soto ended up lining up with illegal immigrants.